-Table 3: Duration of deadlock resolution on SB-PRAM with p = 128 serves to compute global sums and global minima in a small constant number of instructions.
-The last row of Table 3 shows the average number of instructions needed for deadlock resolution on the SB-PRAM using multiprefix.
+Our reimplementation avoids the serializations mentioned above.
+We also improved the memory management and the realization of channels between LPs.
+As mentioned in Sect.
+1, the multiprefix operation serves to compute global sums and global minima in a small constant number of instructions.
+Figure 5 shows the average number of instructions needed for deadlock resolution on the SB-PRAM using multiprefix.

-4.1 Memory Management
+6.1 Memory Management

-During the simulation, one has to manage ten thousands of small list elements for message queues, activation lists etc. PTHOR never recycles elements, it even keeps those elements that are not in use anymore.
+During the simulation, one has to manage tens of thousands of small list elements for message queues, activation lists etc. PTHOR never recycles elements, it even keeps those elements that are not in use anymore.
 This is a waste of memory resources and leads to unnecessary shared memory allocations.
 Furthermore, extracting list elements from the allocated memory leads to serialization because locks are used.